isabella232/projects-data/hyperparameter_tuning/non_IID_setting/README.md

 ## Heuristic

-For more details about the heuristic folder, check the README inside the folder.
+For more details on the development of the heuristic functions, check out the README file inside the `heuristic/` folder.